dartmouth/intro-containerization/3-how-do-we-get-started.md

 Please install Podman Desktop (https://podman.io/docs/installation) before the workshop if you plan to follow along.

+Why Podman?
+- Podman is a Red Hat product
+- It works great in rootless environments (e.g. HPC)
+- It does not have any license concerns

 ## Hello World httpd example

 Run our first container